dlt-hub/dlt/docs/website/docs/general-usage/credentials/config_specs.md

 dsn="postgres://loader:loader@localhost:5432/dlt_data"
 ```

 Example 3.
-Use the **mixed** form: the password is missing in the explicit dsn and will be taken from the
+Use the mixed form: the password is missing in the explicit DSN and will be taken from the
 `secrets.toml`.

 ```toml